oemof/heat-pump-tutorial/workshop/model/intro.md

 In the second chapter we are introducing part load modeling.
 First, the previous oemof-solph model is extended by simply adding a minimal load requirement.
 Then, a second TESPy model is created to investigate how the design of the heat pump for a specific operation point affects the part load efficiency, i.e. if the ambient temperature changes and if the heat load changes.
-These information will be transferred to the oemof-solph model again, which will implement a new component to account for the part load efficiency.
+This information will be transferred to the oemof-solph model again, which will implement a new component to account for the part load efficiency.

 - {ref}`Introducing minimal load in solph <solph-minimal-load>`